IncandelaLab/SharedUI/README.md

 This GUI requires Python 3.
 It's been tested thoroughly with Python 3.7 and less thoroughly with Python 3.6; versions 3.4 and earlier are incompatible with PyQt5.

-Two packages are required:  numpy and PyQt5.
+Several packages are required:  numpy, PyQt5, and requests.
+All three can be installed with pip normally.
 Previous versions of the GUI used PyQt4 instead, but the code is no longer compatible with it.
 Installation instructions for PyQt5 can be found [here.](https://doc.bccnsoft.com/docs/PyQt5/installation.html)

-Additionally, the [CMS DB loader](https://github.com/valdasraps/cmsdbldr) is now required.
+Additionally, you'll need to install the [CMS DB loader](https://github.com/valdasraps/cmsdbldr).
 It can be installed with the following commands:

 - `pip install ilock`
 - `git clone https://github.com/valdasraps/cmsdbldr.git`
 - `export PYTHONPATH=$PYTHONPATH:[install-dir]/cmsdbldr/src/main/python`

+The GUI also depends on the [resthub API.](https://github.com/valdasraps/resthub)  As before, you will need to clone the repo and add `[install-dir]/resthub/clients/python/src/main/python` to your `$PYTHONPATH`.

 It's recommended to use Qt Creator for editing the .ui files.
 If it's not already installed, you can download it from the Qt Creator tab of [this page.](https://www.qt.io/offline-installers)  After making changes to the .ui files, run the script `compile.sh` (or `compile.bat`) in the .ui files' directory to carry all of the changes over to the corresponding .py files.
 (Note:  Adding new .ui files will require you to modify compile.sh and compile.bat accordingly.)